-In a large low pan (a 12″ skillet with deep sides or a small dutch oven will work perfectly) bring water and baking soda to a boil over medium high heat.
+In a large low pan (a large skillet works perfectly) bring water and baking soda to a boil over medium high heat.
 Preheat oven to 450 degrees and line a large baking sheet with parchment paper.

 Separate dough into 12 approximately 2 ounce pieces.
 Roll each piece into a long string, about 20 inches in length.
 Fold pretzels into shape, twisting the ends over each other and pressing lightly to seal dough into shape.
 Transfer pretzels, a few at a time to boiling water, cook 30 seconds on each side, turning with a slotted spoon, drain and transfer to prepared baking pan.
 Sprinkle with coarse salt and repeat until all the pretzels have been boiled.
 They don’t need much room on the baking sheet as they won’t spread much in the oven.
 Bake approximately 12-14 minutes until dark golden brown.
 Transfer to a wire rack to cool and serve.

 Spicy Cheese Sauce

 1 cup Colby Jack cheese, shredded

 In a small sauce pan, melt butter over medium heat.
 Add flour and whisk to combine, cooking about one minute until smooth.
 Add milk, whisking to incorporate.
 Add garlic and hot pepper.
 Switch to a wooden spoon and stir frequently until thickened, about 5-10 minutes.
 The sauce should begin to coat the back of the spoon.
 Remove from heat and stir in cheese.
 Add cayenne pepper, salt & pepper and Adobo seasoning to taste.